bayramsoyturk34/my-railway-app/replit.md

   - Admin panel shows user listings, search functionality, and system statistics
   - Admin privileges restricted to designated administrator accounts only
   - Automatic redirection for non-admin users attempting to access admin routes
+- ✅ **Complete Data Isolation System**: Comprehensive user data separation (August 11, 2025)
+  - Fixed critical security issue where users could see other users' data
+  - Implemented user ID filtering across all API endpoints and storage methods
+  - Enhanced financial summary to display user-specific data only
+  - Added authentication checks to all data retrieval operations
+  - New user registration now starts with completely empty dashboards
+  - Each user now has complete data isolation with their own separate workspace

 # User Preferences